 We are currently looking for a bright, detail-oriented, entrepreneurial individual with overwhelming initiative to help us coordinate our Canada Learning Code programs to Toronto.
 This is a part-time, volunteer position.

-If you’re interested in joining the Canada Learning Code team as a strategic volunteer, experience coordinator, please get in touch with us via the application below.
+If you’re interested in joining the Canada Learning Code team as a Chapter Coordinator, please get in touch with us via the application below.

 About Canada Learning Code